sunaku/glove80-keymaps/README.md

 select "community.pr36.mouse-keys" from the drop-down menu located at Glove80 Layout Editor > Settings > Advanced Settings > Firmware Version.

-Next, in the "Advanced Configuration" tab towards the bottom of the page, enable the `HID_POINTING` setting by ticking the "Overriden" checkbox and then the "y" radio button.
 Now proceed to build and flash your keymap.

 ### Enabling per-key RGB lighting